SirWaffle/style-transfer-pytorch/README.md

 The only modification of interest I have made, is the addition of color preservation during style transfer:

-- '--preserve-color' preserve the coloration from the content image
+- `--preserve-color` preserve the coloration from the content image

 Everything else is the same as the forked project, and the original readme is included below